Cortex404/Cortex404/README.md

-- 👋 Hi I’m @Cortex404
+hi im Cortex404
-- 👀 I’m interested in ... programming in many languages such as lua,py,c#,c++,js,
-- 📫 How to reach me ...
-You can reach me on discord at cortex#6969
+i program in many languages such as lua,py,c#,c++,js, You can reach me on discord at cortex#6969